What is lateral ankle ligament reconstruction?

 Recovery

-The length of recovery depends upon the type of surgery performed, and is shorter for cheilectomy and Cartiva procedures and longer for fusions.
+The length of recovery depends upon the type of surgery performed, and is shorter for cheilectomy and longer for fusions.
 You can expect some foot swelling, stiffness, and aching for several months after the procedure, depending on your level of activity.
 After recovery, most patients are able to exercise, run, and wear most shoes comfortably.